Behavioral risk communication

 UV radiation can damage the DNA in skin cells and is the major cause of skin cancer.
 Even though most people know that unprotected sun exposure increases the chances of skin cancer, a vast majority underestimates or completely neglects the risk in daily decision-making.

 An agency responsible for disease prevention and risk communication seeks to improve citizens’ behaviors in coping with UV radiation.
 The specific task is to mobilize sunscreen uptake by help of online communication.
 Here are two possible nudge solutions demonstrating how behavioral insights can support the agency’s efforts to effectively communicate risks.

 1. Option: Anchoring nudge

 Most visitors go to the agency’s website to get latest updates on rampant diseases.
 Their queries depend on the season: in winter, for example, visitors look for tips on flu prevention.
 This tells us two things: first, visitors are already in a state of alert when reaching the website and, second, their alertness currently focusses on the flu.
 We can utilize this information to draw visitors’ attention to the more dangerous risk of UV radiation.

-A very powerful approach to manage fear is the use of anchoring nudges.
-Visitors are presented with intuitive illustrations about the gap between actual and perceived threats.
+A very powerful approach to moderate fear is the use of anchors.
+Visitors can be presented with intuitive illustrations about the gap between actual and perceived threats.
 The illustration in our example ranks six risks according to their lethality, among them flu – the anchor – and UV radiation.
 Such illustrations explicitly show visitors what they “should” be worried about: their concerns are put into perspective so that they are directed from their anchor to the most dangerous, yet underestimated risks.

 2. Option: Framing nudge